WebDevBril/Project-2-Udacity-OneTen/README.md

 # Project-2-Udacity-OneTen

 README Page
-This is an example of how the CSS code can be implemented to create a responsive README page.
+This is an example of how the CSS code can be implemented to create a responsive page.

 Technologies Used
 HTML5